PeterAlfredLee/PeterAlfredLee/README.md

 I'm helping out maintaining [Apache Commons Compress](https://github.com/apache/commons-compress), which is an excellent Java library that deals with all kinds of compressions.

+I'm also working in [Apache Tika](https://github.com/apache/tika), which is a great toolkit helping you with file type detection and content extractor.

 ![Github Stats](https://github-readme-stats.vercel.app/api?username=PeterAlfredLee)

 ### Contact me